cligs/textbox/spanish/cuentos-espanoles/readme.md

 Corpus of Spanish Short Stories from 1880-1940: Corpus de Cuentos de la Edad de Plata
 ========================================

-This corpus contains  12 texts from 6 Spanish (Valle, Unamuno, Bazán, Miró, Clarín, Blasco Ibáñez) authors (497 858 tokens).
-It is part of corpora of the PhD thesis of José Calvo Tello, who is part of the young research group CLiGS, at the University of Würzburg, Germany.
+This corpus contains  12 texts (497 858 tokens) from 6 Spanish authors (Valle, Unamuno, Bazán, Miró, Clarín, Blasco Ibáñez), with a total of 193 short stories.
+It is part of the corpora of the PhD thesis of José Calvo Tello, who is a member of the young research group CLiGS, at the University of Würzburg, Germany.

 See the "metadata.csv" file for information of the publication.